Camino de Santiago Spain

 The village is also home to a fountain known as the Fuente Reniega which means the Fountain of Renouncement or Denial in English.

 There is a legend surrounding this fountain as it is said that a Pilgrim travelling the Camino de Santiago, thirsty and exhausted from his walk was confronted by a fellow traveller, this traveller turns out to be the Devil in disguise.
 The Devil offers to show the Pilgrim a hidden source of water but only on the condition that he renounces God, the Virgin Mary and St James.
-The Pilgrim held steadfast to his faith and even though it could img_4375have meant dying of thirst he refused to do what this man asked.
+The Pilgrim held steadfast to his faith and even though it could have meant dying of thirst he refused to do what this man asked.
 At that moment St James, also disguised as a Pilgrim, appears and leads the thirsty and exhausted man to the hidden fountain, and using a scallop shell, provides the traveller with water to quench his thirst (Galicia Guide).

 I filled up my water bottle and continued along the Camino de Santiago and soon found myself at Alto de Perdón.
 This place looked very familiar and I realised it was featured in the Camino de Santiago movie, ‘The Way’, as a joke about one of the lead characters weight.
 The sculpture depicts a number of Pilgrims either on foot or on horseback as they make their way along the Camino to Santiago.